UniMath/agda-unimath/CODINGSTYLE.md

 purpose, and helps towards the goal of `agda-unimath` library to be an informative resource of formalized mathematics from a univalent point of view.

+Note that for consistency across the library, we prefer the use of US English in comments and other explanatory or introductory texts.

 ## Modules in the agda-unimath library

 Modules play an important role in structuring Agda code.
 They allow us to group